cdong1012/cdong1012.github.io/_posts/2021-01-03-BabukRansomware.markdown

 ## IOCS

-Babuk Ransomwarecomes in the form of a 32-bit *.exe* file.
+Babuk Ransomware comes in the form of a 32-bit *.exe* file.

 **MD5**: e10713a4a5f635767dcd54d609bed977